puppetlabs/puppetlabs-inifile/README.markdown

 ##### `section_prefix`

-*Optional.*

-Designates the string that will appear before the section's name.
+Designates the string to appear before the section's name.

 Default value: "["

 ##### `section_suffix`

-*Optional.*

-Designates the string that will appear after the section's name.
+Designates the string to appear after the section's name.

 Default value: "]".

 ##### `indent_char`

-*Optional.*

-Designates the character (or string) to use to indent newly created settings.
+Designates the character (or string) to indent newly created settings.
 This does not affect settings that already exist in the file, even if they are changed.

 Default value: " ".

 ##### `indent_width`

-*Optional.*

 Designates the number of `indent_char` with which to indent newly inserted settings.
 If this is not defined, the indentation is automatically computed from existing settings in the section, or if the section does not yet exist, no indent is made.
 This does not affect settings that already exist in the file, even if they are changed.

 ##### `refreshonly`

-*Optional.*

-A boolean to indicate whether or not the value associated with the setting should be updated if this resource is only part of a refresh event.
+A Boolean to indicate whether or not the value associated with the setting should be updated if this resource is only part of a refresh event.

 Default value: `false`.